Newport Solar owner and founder Doug Sabetti and his wife don’t pay for their electricity… at their house nor at “Doug’s Yurt”.

 - Only running lights in the room that they are currently occupying

-- Making sure all of their lights are low energy use Compact Florescent Lights (CLF’s) or Light Emitting Diodes (LED’s)
+- Making sure all of their lights are low energy use Compact Fluorescent Lights (CLF’s) or Light Emitting Diodes (LED’s)

 - Putting appliances such as televisions, DVD players, and printers on a switchable power strip, which they turn off when items are not in use